Pricing Model Reference

 Typical cost — $50-500.

-Pros — No recurring.
 Cons — Rare.
-Updates may require new purchase.
+Updates may require a new purchase.
+Hard to find for current AI tools.

-Examples — Some desktop apps, legacy AI tools.
+Examples — Some desktop apps, older AI tools.